 - Take one of the connecting trails if you want to challenge yourself, but be sure to know which trail you’re on so you don’t get lost in the woods.

-7) Hike the Lenape Trail (the longest South Mountain Reservation hiking trail):
+Hike the Lenape Trail (one of the best South Mountain Reservation trails):

 Here is information on the 2 points you can explore the Lenape trail from:

 - You can start from the Locust Grove Parking which is the southern end point of it.